Los Angeles Pacific University logo

 Key Highlights

-• Established in 1904 as Los Angeles Free Methodist Seminary, initially serving grades 1-12.
+• Established in 1904 as Los Angeles Free Methodist Seminary, initially serving grades 1-12 with 70 students.

-• Pioneered higher education for women by establishing California's first junior college for women in 1911.
+• Pioneered California's first junior college for women, added in 1911.

-• Expanded into a four-year institution in 1934, formally becoming Los Angeles Pacific College (LAPC).
+• Expanded to a four-year institution, Los Angeles Pacific College (LAPC), in 1934.

 Timeline